cirosantilli/markdown-style-guide/index.md

 Considers both the [original specification](http://daringfireball.net/projects/markdown/syntax) and common extensions.

+After this project was started, [CommonMark](http://commonmark.org) was released.
+Our decisions will also consider it since it is well specified and has a strong industry backing (GitHub + Stack Overflow + reddit).

 [Source code](https://github.com/cirosantilli/markdown-styleguide/blob/master/index.md).
 This is not automatically updated with the source, but will be updated at every major change.